egnha/valaddin/README.md

 Overview
 --------

-Dealing with invalid function inputs is a chronic pain for R users, given R's weakly typed nature. valaddin provides pain relief in the form of an adverb, `firmly()`, that enables you to *transform* an existing function into a function with input validation checks, in a manner suitable for both programmatic and interactive use.
+Dealing with invalid function inputs is a chronic pain for R users, given R’s weakly typed nature. *valaddin* provides pain relief in the form of an adverb, `firmly()`, that enables you to *transform* an existing function into a function with input validation checks, in a manner suitable for both programmatic and interactive use.

 Additionally, valaddin provides:

--   `fasten()` to help you write cleaner and more explicit function declarations in your scripts, by providing a *functional operator* that “fastens” a given set of input validations to functions (it simply [curries](https://en.wikipedia.org/wiki/Currying) `firmly()`)
+-   `fasten()`, to help you write cleaner and more explicit function declarations in your scripts, by providing a *functional operator* that “fastens” a given set of input validations to functions (i.e., it [curries](https://en.wikipedia.org/wiki/Currying) `firmly()`)

--   `validate()` as syntactic sugar to validate *objects*, by applying input validation to the identity function
+-   `validate()`, as syntactic sugar to validate *objects*, by applying input validation to the identity function

--   `loosely()` to undo the application of input validation checks, at any time, by returning the original function
+-   `loosely()`, to undo the application of input validation checks, at any time, by returning the original function

 Moreover, these functions support [tidyverse semantics](https://rpubs.com/hadley/dplyr-programming) such as [quasiquotation](http://rlang.tidyverse.org/reference/quasiquotation.html) and [slicing](http://rlang.tidyverse.org/reference/quasiquotation.html), to provide a flexible yet simple grammar for input validations.